owncloud/ocis-charts/deployments/external-user-management/README.md

 This will deploy all the needed steps.

+### Logging in

 Once keycloak is up and running, you should be able to login to oCIS.
 Do note, that if you are still using the default self-signed certificate for keycloak, you will need to accept the certificate in your browser before you can login to oCIS.

+The Keycloak admin account username and password can be found in the `ocis-keycloak-initial-admin` secret.

+The oCIS `admin` user has the password `admin`.